Signed in as:

 Red-Lakers winter at Georgetown 1863-64 occupying the abandoned Georgetown/Hudson Bay Post on the Red river.
 St. Cloud Democrat, Mar.
 10, 1864, Minnesota Digital Newspaper Hub, 2023, MNHS [115]

-When Chief Moose-dung died Rocky-Boy became Chief and lead the band to Montana. wikicommons
+When Chief Moose-dung died Rocky-Boy became Chief and led the band to Montana. wikicommons

 The newspapers refer to both Chippewa scouts and messengers during the Mdewakanton uprising.
 There was a list of scouts compiled by special agent Samuel H. Elrod to determine the Dacotah scouts eligibility for annuity payments authorized by an 1891 act of Congress.
 The Chippewa were not included on his list as he was a Sioux agent.
 Elrod made his list from the applications made by former scouts or their families not Army records.